quic/cloud-ai-sdk-pages/docs/Getting-Started/Inference-Workflow/model-execution/Triton-Inference-Server-Support.md

 Parameters are user-provided key-value pairs which Triton will pass to backend runtime environment as variables and can be used in processing logic of backend.

-- qpc_path : path for compiled binary of model.(programqpc.bin)
+- qpc_path : path for compiled binary of model.(programqpc.bin) (if not provided the server searches for qpc in the model folder)
-- device_id : id of AIC100 device on which inference is targeted. device is set 0
+- device_id : id of AIC100 device on which inference is targeted. device is set 0 (not mandatory as the server auto picks the available device)
 - set_size : size of inference queue for runtime,default is set to 20
 - no_of_activations : flag to enable multiple activations of a model’s network,default is set to 1